ChrisKlug/web-dev-workshop/labs/lab12.md

 ### Fixing the hard-coded port number

-Having the Orleans Dashboard hardcoded to 8080 is not the gretest solution.
+Having the Orleans Dashboard hardcoded to 8080 is not the greatest solution.
 Aspire does a lot of work to make sure ports don't collide.

 Instead of hard-coding the port, let's let Aspire create on for you.
 To do that, you need to use the `WithHttpEndpoint`.
 This method tells Aspire to add another port for you.
 And the port number can be injected to your application as an envrionment variable by using the `env` parameter to tell it what environment variable name to use